hholk/Arduino-Automatic-Watering-System/README.md

-# Arduino-Automatic-Watering-System
+# Arduino Automatic Watering System

 A simple yet robust Arduino/ATmega328 project for automatically watering plants using a **capacitive soil moisture sensor** and a **low-current motor**.
-Perfect for beginners who want a straightforward solution with clear instructions and easily adjustable parameters.
+Perfect for beginners who want a straightforward solution with clear instructions, easily adjustable parameters, and a quick start guide.

 ---